supersnoro/pterodactyl-docker/README.md

 # Credits
 - Logo created for this project by Wob - [Dribbble.com/wob](https://dribbble.com/wob)
-- Docker images for the panel and daemon created by [ccarney16/pterodactyl-docker ](https://github.com/ccarney16/pterodactyl-docker)
+- Docker images for the panel and wing created by [ccarney16/pterodactyl-docker ](https://github.com/ccarney16/pterodactyl-docker)